matthew-edelmann/capstone_/README.md

 ### Manhattan:

-The Manhattan model is the least accurate as we will see in a bit.
+The Manhattan model is the least accurate by every metric as we will see in a bit.
 Let's first look at the baseline of the Manhattan model:

 #### Baseline: